amiraliamhh/bild/README.md

-This project was developed using node version `14.17.4`.
-It's preferable to use the same version for running the project if you can.
+This project was developed using node version `14.17.4` and was also tested on node version `17.3.0`.
+It's preferable to use one of these versions for running the project if you can.

 ## Installation